mer-hybris/hadk.sailfishos.org/new-device-build.rst

   mka hybris-hal

-Eg An error about : hardware/ti/wlan/mac80211/compat_wl12xx leads us to check the .repo/manifests/cm-10.1.3.xml file and find a likely looking project; you can see in the example above it was added to .repo/local_manifests/encore.xml
+For example, an error about ``hardware/ti/wlan/mac80211/compat_wl12xx`` leads us to check ``.repo/manifests/cm-10.1.3.xml`` and find a likely looking project; you can see in the example above it was added to ``.repo/local_manifests/encore.xml``.

-If you're building for encore, try removing it from the local manifest and removing the hardware/ti directory to see the errors.
+If you're building for encore, try removing it from the local manifest and removing the ``hardware/ti`` directory to see the errors.
 Repeat this for other local projects you may find.

-Also note that you may have to run mka hybris-hal multiple times; please report a bug if that happens as something will be wrong with dependencies
+Also note that you may have to run ``mka hybris-hal`` multiple times; please report a bug if that happens as something will be wrong with dependencies.

 If you hit any other issues then please report them too.